 Praying Mantis Productions.

-Most women inside prison have family outside and are huge influencers on the next generation.
-More than 23,000 children across our country have a parent in prison.
-It obviously does not start and end in prison; it starts at home, in our communities.
+Most women in prison have whānau on the outside.
+More than 23,000 children across Aotearoa have a parent in prison.
+This does not start and end behind bars.
+It starts at home, in our communities, in the gaps where support should be.

 Jacqui.